- About CoSA

 Our award-winning student artists perform and exhibit at the Coronado Performing Arts Center on the Coronado High School campus, in either the 570 seat Main Stage or 80 seat Black Box theatre.
 Coronado Performing Arts Center is also available for rent to local organizations.

-- A core academic day with up to five periods at Coronado High School, and three CoSA periods typically in the afternoon.
+- A core academic day with up to six periods (3 per term - block 4x4 schedule) at Coronado High School, and 2 1/2 hours of arts instruction in CoSA classes.
 CoSA arts programs end at approximately 4:30 p.m.
-Monday - Friday.
+Monday - Friday (early release on Wednesdays).

 - Outstanding faculty are professionals in their respective fields, and directly serve as teachers, counselors and mentors for each student.